ray-project/ray/doc/source/cluster/ray-client.rst

 Step 1: Set up your Ray cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, you'll want to create a Ray cluster.
+If you have a running Ray cluster (version >= 1.5), Ray client server is likely already running on port ``10001`` of the head node by default.
+Otherwise, you'll want to create a Ray cluster.
 To start a Ray cluster locally, you can run

 .. code-block:: bash

    ray start --head

-To start a Ray cluster remote, you can follow the directions in :ref:`ref-cluster-quick-start`.
+To start a Ray cluster remotely, you can follow the directions in :ref:`ref-cluster-quick-start`.

-In both cases, the Ray client server will be listening on port ``10001`` of the head node by default.
-If necessary, you can modify this port by specifying ``--ray-client-server-port=...`` to the ``ray start`` `command <http://127.0.0.1:5500/doc/_build/html/package-ref.html#ray-start>`_.
+If necessary, you can modify the Ray client server port to be other than ``10001``, by specifying ``--ray-client-server-port=...`` to the ``ray start`` `command <http://127.0.0.1:5500/doc/_build/html/package-ref.html#ray-start>`_.

 Step 2: Check ports
 ~~~~~~~~~~~~~~~~~~~